Click on the following links to related sections within the document:, Phase 3b Study: POWER, Phase 3 Study: REScUE Study, and Retrospective Studies.

 |

-Abbreviations: AE, adverse event; CD, Crohn’s disease; FAS, full analysis set; IV, intravenous; SC, subcutaneous; SES-CD, simple endoscopic score for Crohn’s disease. aSince the primary endpoint was not met, all the P-values are considered nominal, and statistical significance has not been established. bFor SES-CD analysis, only patients with an SES-CD of ≥3 at baseline in FAS were included. cPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint were not considered to have achieved the endpoint. dPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to the lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint had their baseline sum value carried forward.
+Abbreviations: AE, adverse event; CD, Crohn’s disease; FAS, full analysis set; IV, intravenous; SC, subcutaneous; SES-CD, Simple Endoscopic Score for Crohn’s Disease. aSince the primary endpoint was not met, all the P-values are considered nominal, and statistical significance has not been established. bFor SES-CD analysis, only patients with an SES-CD of ≥3 at baseline in FAS were included. cPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint were not considered to have achieved the endpoint. dPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to the lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint had their baseline sum value carried forward.

 |